OuO333333/jserv-linux-kernel-internals-study/driver/character-device-driver/README.md

 - Implement static & dynamic methods to register device region.

 ## open/release operation:
-- Based on *Linux Device Drivers, 3rd Edition*, restrict access to a single user at a time.
+- Based on *Linux Device Drivers, 3rd Edition*, restrict access to a specific users and implement blocking/noneblocking at a same time.

 ## R/W operation:
 - Maintain a buffer and perform read/write operations on it.